 “Russia’s neighbors need large quantities of natural gas — and, currently lacking a better option, they buy much of it from Russia,” the Republican leader in Congress, John Boehner, argued in The Wall Street Journal on Thursday.
 “This dependence has diplomatic repercussions,” he warned, “making them more reluctant to challenge some of Mr Putin’s arrogant actions.”

-The conservative newspaper itself had earlier argued that “exporting more would be a win for the US economy and global interests.”
+The conservative newspaper itself had earlier argued that “exporting more would be a win for the American economy and global interests.”

 The New York Times, a leftist paper that tends to be more critical of the oil and gas industry, agreed, writing, “Increasing natural gas exports could serve American foreign policy interests in Europe.”